 About Somerset West

 Somerset West is situated in the Helderberg area of the Western Cape province of South Africa.
-It lies only 50 kilometers from Cape Town central and is overlooked by the Helderberg mountain and Hottentots Holland range of mountains.
+This flower-filled residential town, surrounded by vineyards, orchards and farmlands at the foot of Helderberg mountain, lies only 50 kilometers from Cape Town central.
 Somerset West is surrounded by an amphitheatre of mountains between the Cape Winelands and False Bay.

 Somerset West was originally a cattle post established by Dutch soldiers in 1672.
 The town developed around the Lourens River and the farm Vergelegen.
 The farm Vergelegen is now owned by a subsidiary of Anglo American and the farm has been restored to its original magnificence and continue to produce some of South Africa’s best wines.
 Somerset West was founded in 1822 and was named after Lord Charles Henry Somerset, an English governor of the Cape Colony during the 1800’s.
 The suffix ‘West’ was added after 1825 to differentiate it from Somerset East.
 In the 1830’s, Sir Lowry’s Pass was constructed to link Somerset West with outposts further east over the Hottentots-Holland mountains.